Using antibiotics to prevent STIs

 Key points

 Maybe you’re considering using antibiotics to prevent sexually transmitted infections (STIs).
 Or maybe this is already part of your sexual health routine.
-If either is the case, this page is for you, as there are some important points to consider.
+If either is the case, this information is for you, as there are some important points to consider.

 What is STI prophylaxis?